rockysnow7/rockysnow7.github.io/posts/math/agi.md

 > "The intelligence of a system is a measure of its skill-acquisition efficiency over a scope of tasks with respect to priors, experience, and generalization difficulty." - F. Chollet, *On the Measure of Intelligence*

-By this definition (which we will be using throughout this post), an intelligent agent must be able to learn to manipulate various unrelated systems to achieve some goal, and to transfer its abilities from one system to another, with as little training data as possible.
+By this definition, an intelligent agent must be able to learn to manipulate various unrelated systems to achieve some goal, and to transfer its abilities from one system to another, with as little training data as possible.
 To manage its knowledge of these systems, the agent must have a controlling part, known hereafter as the *supervisor*.
 The parts controlled by the supervisor will be called *system agents*.

 From this, we can approximate an architecture: